hadouken900/music-releases/README.md

 Data from https://https://newalbumreleases.net/

-Working on Spring Boot using Spring Data
+Working on Spring Boot using Spring MVC, Spring Data and Spring Security

 DB is Heroku Postrgres